ElCuboNegro/owly-torre-chrome--extension/README.md

 - you can see logs of what is happening in the background with OwO

 #### fix for most errors
-- "Have you tried turning it off and on again?" - refresh the Facebook tab or close and open a new one
+- "Have you tried turning it off and on again?"

 #### short cuts
 - url bar, type "ds" + tab